Soybean and Fertilizer Trade Groups Cite Responsibility in Feeding the World

-Soybean industry leaders told a group gathered at the Norman Borlaug International Dialogue the challenges to feed the world came in many ways - one need will be to increase production.
+Soybean industry leaders told a group gathered at the Norman Borlaug International Dialogue that the challenges to feed the world came in many ways — one need will be to increase production.
 The fertilizer variable has been dictated by global events and demands.

 Transcript